dozintech/simple_shell/README.md

 ## Requirements

-simple shell is designed to run in the `Ubuntu 20.04 LTS` linux environment and to be compiled using the GNU compiler collection v. `gcc 12.1` with flags`-Wall, -Werror, -Wextra, pedantic, and -std=gnu89.`
+simple shell is designed to run in the `Ubuntu 20.04 LTS` linux environment and to be compiled using the GNU compiler collection v. `gcc 12.1` with flags`-Wall, -Werror, -Wextra, -pedantic, and -std=gnu89.`

 ## Installation